-$^\dagger$ Such as use of timelines, protocols, goal setting, planning documents, prioritising, progress tracking and scheduling.
+[†] Such as use of timelines, protocols, goal setting, planning documents, prioritising, progress tracking and scheduling. [‡] Those related to the improvement, management, safety and efficient execution of tasks and resources.

 Criterion 7: use reflective practice to inform artmaking

 This criterion is only internally assessed.